ZlothY29IQ/MusicControls/README.md

 # Controls

-Hold the left Stick down to open selecrtor, press what option you want and let go of left stick to select it
+Hold the left Stick down to open selecrtor, press what option you want and let go of left stick to select it. if your finger isn't selecting anything and it closes, nothing will be selected.